 In the light of fully-released January, February and partly released March leading indicators, our estimate for the year-on-year GDP growth is 7.2 percent in the first quarter of 2018.
 Our former estimate was 7.5 percent.
-The reason for this revision is that the rise in updated private consumption and investment indicators remained below our estimation.
+This reason for this small revision is that the rise in updated private consumption and investment indicators fell behind our expectations.
 Nevertheless, we expect that private consumption and investment will give a boost to economic growth.
 Striking increase in public investment continues.
-We do not change our previous quarter on quarter forecast using seasonally and calendar day adjusted data.
+We do not change our quarter on quarter forecast based on seasonally and calendar day adjusted data.
 Accordingly, quarter-on-quarter growth rate is expected to be 1.4 percent in the first quarter of 2018 compared to previous quarter.